mati2251/simple-authentication/README.md

 # Simple Authentication System
-This is simple project.
+This is simple project contain auth system base on cookies.
 The goal of project is learn and practice code in kotlin without framework.
 ## Start server
 To start database start <br/>
 ``docker-compose up`` <br/>